 Norbert was born in 1910 in Weinheim, a small town near Mannheim.
-The son of Sigmund, an upholsterer and interior decorator, and Setti Shellenberg, he attended trade school at the Weinheim Realgymnasium, earning his diploma in 19281.
+The son of Sigmund, an upholsterer and interior decorator, and Setti Shellenberg, he attended trade school at the Weinheim Realgymnasium, earning his diploma in 1928.

 In November of 1925, he received a degree in Medicina from the Università di Perugia, receiving a grade of 100/110.
-In January 1937, he applied to take an advanced specialized course in Ginecologia ed ostetricia at the Università di Firenze2.
+In January 1937, he applied to take an advanced specialized course in Ginecologia ed ostetricia at the Università di Firenze.
 In 1938, after two years at the University, he was expelled due to his German Jewish identity.
 The young doctor appeared to have remained in Italy during the war, given that he resumed his studies immediately after the liberation of Florence.
-In fact, on October 27, 1944 he was accepted to the University for his third year and, since the 1943-44 academic year had been folded into the following academic year, he was able to graduate in 19453.
-In October of that year, he applied to the department of Radiologia ed elettroterapia4, asking to be exempted from paying half the required fee, given his stateless status.
-Link to other connected Lives on the move:
+In fact, on October 27, 1944 he was accepted to the University for his third year and, since the 1943-44 academic year had been folded into the following academic year, he was able to graduate in 1945.
+In October of that year, he applied to the department of Radiologia ed elettroterapia, asking to be exempted from paying half the required fee, given his stateless status.

-1 ASUFi, AC, SS, f.
+&lt;sup>1 ASUFi, AC, SS, f.
 "Brückmann Norbert", registration card, 12 January 1937.

-2 Ibid., request to the provost, 12 January 1937; ibid., Università di Perugia, degree certificate, 16 November 1936.
+&lt;sup>2 Ibid., request to the provost, 12 January 1937; ibid., Università di Perugia, degree certificate, 16 November 1936.

-3 lbid., request to the provost, 27 October 1944, 30 October 1944.
+&lt;sup>3 Ibid., request to the provost, 27 October 1944, 30 October 1944.

-4 Ibid., request to the provost, 22 October 1945.
+&lt;sup>4 Ibid., request to the provost, 22 October 1945.